estuary/flow/README.md

      height="300"/>
          </p>

+### Build millisecond-latency, scalable, future-proof data pipelines in minutes.

-Estuary Flow is a tool for integrating all of the systems you use to produce, process, and consume data.
+Estuary Flow is a DataOps platform that integrates all of the systems you use to produce, process, and consume data.

-It unifies today's batch vs streaming paradigms so that your systems
-– current and future –
-are synchronized around the same data sets, updating in milliseconds.
+Flow unifies today's batch and streaming paradigmsso that your systems – current and future – are synchronized around the same datasets, updating in milliseconds.

-With Flow, you:
+With a Flow pipeline, you:

 -   📷 **Capture** data from your systems, services, and SaaS into _collections_: continuous datasets that are stored as regular files of your JSON data, right in your cloud storage bucket.
-    Collections plug into your existing tools:
-    Spark, Snowflake, BigQuery, and others, keeping your data portable, flexible, and... yours!

 -   🎯 **Materialize** a collection as a view within another system, such as a database, key/value store, Webhook API, or pub/sub service.
-    Flow back-fills from the collection's history
-    and then keeps your system fresh using precise, low-latency updates.

--   🌊 **Derive** new collections by transforming from other collections.
+-   🌊 **Derive** new collections by transforming from other collections, using the full gamut of stateful stream workflow, joins, and agreggations.
-    As with materializations, Flow back-fills an added derivation from the history of its source collections, and thereafter keeps it up to date.

-    Transformations are uniquely powerful.
-    You can tackle the full gamut of stateful stream workflows, including aggregations and non-temporal joins,
-    and Flow is able to scale to match your data volume without downtime.
+❗️ Currently, Flow is a CLI-only platform. **Our UI is coming in Q1 of 2022**, and we will continue to grow both the CLI and UI.
+Flow is a tool meant for *all* stakeholders: engineers, analysts, and everyone in between.❗️

 ![Workflow Overview](https://github.com/estuary/flow/blob/master/images/estuaryOverview.png?raw=true)